100 Years of Mateship

 General Monash predicted that the offensive would last for 90 minutes.
 Incredibly it took the Allied forces just 93 minutes to secure victory and turned the tide against the Germans on the Western Front.

-Since that day, which helped turn the tide of the First World War, Australian and American soldiers, sailors, marines, airmen and women have served alongside one another in every major conflict of the 20th and 21st centuries.
+Since that day, which helped turn the tide of the First World War, Australian and American soldiers, sailors, marines, airmen and women have served alongside one another in every major conflict.
+This is symbolic of the deep and enduring bond, mutual respect and close co-operation that exists between Australia and the United States.

 Today, US marines are stationed in Darwin in Australia’s north, and our servicemen and women are working together in Afghanistan, Iraq and Syria.